16 Pages

 Task 2: Exercises in MS EXCEL

-Stage 1: setting up the MS EXCEL work book
+Stage 1: Setting up the MS EXCEL workbook

-Figure 5: setting up new worksheet
+Figure 5: Setting up a new worksheet

 Stage 2: Improving value and entering the data